-Organizations that were awarded a TCC Implementation Grant in previous funding rounds are not eligible to re-apply as the Lead Applicant in Round 4.
-However, organizations from the same jurisdiction are eligible to apply, and project partners on current grants may apply as Lead Applicants or be included in Round 4 applications.
+Organizations that were awarded a TCC Implementation Grant in previous funding rounds are eligible to re-apply as the Lead Applicant only if they demonstrate sufficient capacity to administer both grants simultaneously and the Project Areas are distinct.
+Organizations from the same jurisdiction are also eligible to apply, and project partners on current grants may apply as Lead Applicants or be included in applications.